Disorder-mediated synchronization resonance in coupled semiconductor lasers: Introduction

 Synchronization in complex dynamical systems has been a topic of continuous interest~\cite{Kuramoto:book,PRK:book}.
 A common setting is coupled dynamical oscillators, where the bifurcation parameter is the coupling strength among the oscillators.
 A focus of many previous studies was on identifying the critical point at which a transition from desynchronization to synchronization occurs.
 Depending on the dynamics of the oscillators and the coupling function, the system can have a sequence of transitions, giving rise to characteristically distinct synchronization behaviors in the parameter space.
 For example, for a system of coupled identical nonlinear oscillators, complete synchronization can arise when the coupling exceeds a critical strength as determined by the master stability function~\cite{PC:1998,HCLP:2009}.
+In networks of identical chaotic oscillators (without spatial disorder), synchronization can be made most stable by appropriately tuning the coupling strength~\cite{pecora1997fundamentals}, an effect reminiscent of a resonance and well described by the master-stability-function framework.
+Our problem, however, is fundamentally different: we aim to optimize steady-state synchronization in coupled semiconductor lasers with strong intrinsic disorder, a regime in which the master-stability theory no longer applies.
 Systems of phase oscillators with nonlinear coupling, e.g., those described by the classic Kuramoto model~\cite{Kuramoto:book}, can host phase synchronization and the critical coupling strength required for the onset of this type of ``weak'' synchronization can be determined by the mean-field theory~\cite{WS:1993,OA:2008}.
+A recent study~\cite{mikaberidze2025emergent} employed a gradient‑based optimization approach to identify an optimal sparse coupling structure that maximizes synchrony in the disordered Kuramoto model.
 Synchronization in coupled oscillators was experimentally studied~\cite{WMRSDS:2013,WSMR:2013}.
 A counterintuitive phenomenon is that adding connections can hinder network synchronization of time-delayed oscillators~\cite{HPPMR:2015}.
 Biomedical applications of synchronization have also been actively studied~\cite{JUOLFCF:2017}.